Logo

 3. System Failure #3: The People Who Write the Plan Are Not the People Who Teach the Plan

-This is the least-discussed root cause of the Inclusion Illusion.
+This is the least-discussed reason for the Inclusion Illusion.

-The people designing supports and the people delivering them often operate on two different information streams.
+The people designing supports and the people delivering them often end up operating on two entirely different information streams.
+And that's how inclusion collapses.

 How the Gap Creates the Illusion